 Recovery, for me, was slow and is still ongoing.
 After the hospital, I was in bed or the easy chair for months, didn’t drive for nearly a year and then only very short distances.
 I didn’t drink alcohol for years and still don’t drink that much, and I’m still highly sensitive to light, sound and energy.

 As I worked through my own recovery, I found myself experiencing many of the symptoms common to head injuries.
 I dealt with fatigue, headaches, lightheadedness and balance issues.
 The ringing in my ears that started after the accident is very loud, all the time, and makes me crazy.
 I have poor coordination.
 I’m forgetful and compulsive.
 I need sleep, lots of sleep.
 I’m moody, anxious, depressed, overwhelmed and easily startled.
 I get confused.
 I get lost.
 I feel the slowness in my thinking, the difficulty of making decisions.
 I’m grateful I don’t suffer from seizures.
+In such situations, it is advised for the victims to contact experienced injury lawyers who can help them claim compensation for the injury and help cover the medical bills.

 It can also be useful to seek assistance in recovery from less traditional sources.
 I found Feldenkrais* (see accompanying article by Dan Schmidt) useful.
 It helped a lot with balance, brought peace and was supportive.
 Sometimes I would get emotional during my sessions and the woman I worked with was present and kind.
 That meant everything.
 Yoga was much harder for me—it required a lot of balance, which I didn’t have.
 Plus, classes and people were, and still are, difficult for me — my senses overload quickly.